 About Multicultural Ministries

-The umbrella of Multicultural Ministries encompasses 19 focused ministries, each dedicated to effective strategies for evangelism, discipleship, and training.
+The umbrella of Multicultural Ministries encompasses 19 focused ministries, a domestic missionary program, several resource-focused ministries, and a short-term missions program.
+Each of these is dedicated to effective strategies for evangelism, discipleship, and training.
 Multicultural Ministries provide materials and resources to help people reach into the many cultural groups of North America.

-Each of these ministries has a national coordinator and a national conference that both trains workers and includes nightly evangelistic rallies where many people are filled with the Holy Ghost each year.
+Each of these ministries has a coordinator, and many have a national conference that both trains workers and includes nightly evangelistic rallies where many people are filled with the Holy Ghost each year.

-Among our services, we also assist ministers and laity in North American/international transfers.
-This includes helping incoming ministers meet with the proper officials and prepare documentation to get into North America.
+Within our purpose, we also assist ministers and laity in North American/international transfers.
+Including helping incoming ministers meet with the proper officials to transfer ministerial licenses to North America.
 Also, we help people find churches when they move into North America from new areas.

 Resources available through Multicultural Ministries include the following: